 Sure, you know it’s found in hot dogs across Chicago, but that’s just scratching the surface of the enigma, wrapped in a riddle, surrounded by a mystery known as Vienna Beef.
-To help you get better acquainted with Chicago's 120-year-oldest meat maker, we're mailing out a Chicago Dog Kit with 16 hot dogs and all the trimmings to someone who tweets THIS at us (UPDATE: Congrats to @chuckkuhn60657 on winning the kit).
-Plus: for those hungry for knowledge in addition to beef, we've put together a list of nine things you probably didn't know about Chicago's finest meat-stuff.
+For those hungry for knowledge (in addition to beef), we've put together a list of nine things you probably didn't know about Chicago's finest meat-stuff.

 1. It used to get you out of parking tickets.